-- With control knob pressed in, press and release ignitor button.
+With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
-If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+If needed, keep pressing ignitor button until pilot lights.

+Note: If pilot does not light, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
-To light pilot with match, see Manual Lighting Procedure, page 19. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.
+To light pilot with match, see Manual Lighting Procedure, page 19.

+- Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob. - If control knob does not pop out when released, turn off gas supply and contact a qualified service person or gas supplier for repairs.

 Note: If pilot goes out, repeat steps 3 through 7.
-This heater has a safety interlock system.
-Wait one minute for system to reset before lighting pilot again.

-- Turn control knob counterclockwise to desired heating level.
-The burners should light.
-Set control knob to any heat level between HI and LO. - To leave pilot lit and shut off burners only, turn control knob clockwise to the PILOT position.
+- Push in and turn control knob counterclockwise r to the HI position.
+Both burners should light.
+Set control knob to desired setting. - 9.
+To leave pilot lit and shut off burners only: turn control knob clockwise to the HI position.
+Press in and turn control knob clockwise to the PILOT position.